jorammercado/auth-access-tracker-fe/README.md

 - **Profile:** Private page that acts as a user portal, displaying the user's information and settings.

-- **Home:** Private page providing general information about the site, including access to key features and user-specific data.
+- **Home:** For the purposes of this project, a private page that provides general information about the site, including an overview of key features.

 - **404:** Public page displayed when a user navigates to a non-existent URL, indicating the requested page could not be found.